Duralumin: Aviation

 German scientific literature openly published information about duralumin, its composition and heat treatment, before the outbreak of World War I in 1914.
 Despite this, use of the alloy outside Germany did not occur until after fighting ended in 1918.
 Reports of German use during World War I, even in technical journals such as Flight, could still mis-identify its key alloying component as magnesium rather than copper.
-Engineers in the UK showed little interest in duralumin until after the war.
+Engineers in the UK showed little interest in duralumin for aircraft until after the war.